 Ransomware attacks have increased in volume, morphing and evolving through the years, especially recently, into the debilitating attacks we see today.
-According to a recent Global Threat Landscape Report from FortiGuard Labs, ransomware attacks increased sevenfold in the last half of 2020 and became even more disruptive.
+According to the 2H 2020 Global Threat Landscape Report from FortiGuard Labs, ransomware attacks increased sevenfold in the second half of 2020 and became even more disruptive.
 Tactics from threat actors continue to shift and defenders need to not only continue to get the “basics” of defensive strategies correct, but continuously evaluate their own organization’s security policies to ensure they still provide adequate responses against today’s ransomware threat actors.
 CISOs are now faced with a harsh reality: it’s less a matter of if, but when they will be attacked.

 FortiGuard Labs research also shows that almost all areas around the world are targets.
-And it is important to keep in mind that no sector is safe from ransomware.
-With this in mind, the following steps can help your organization effectively deal with an active ransomware attack:
+For this reason, it is important to keep in mind that no sector is safe from ransomware.
+That said, there are steps organizations can take to ensure they can effectively deal with an active ransomware attack.

-- Don’t Panic: Stay calm, and begin to execute your incident response (IR) plan, if available.
+Stay calm and begin to execute your incident response (IR) plan, if available.
 If you do not have an IR plan, the steps below can help.
 Alternatively, reach out to your security vendor for help or report the incident to your insurance company; they may already have a list of expert security providers who can help you.
 Many organizations will use incident response services such as the FortiGuard Responder Team.
-Consider the potential impact the security incident may have.
+Further, consider the potential impact the security incident may have.
 Take into account not only the obviously compromised areas, such as data encryption and application removal but also additional areas of potential compromise.

-- Identify Initial Access: Determining the initial access point, or patient zero, will help identify and close the hole in your security.
+Determining the initial access point, or patient zero, will help identify and close the hole in your security.
 Common initial access vectors are phishing, exploits on your edge services (such as Remote Desktop services), and the unauthorized use of credentials.
-Determining the initial point of access is sometimes difficult, and may need the expertise of digital forensics teams and IR experts..
+Determining the initial point of access is sometimes difficult, and may need the expertise of digital forensics teams and IR experts.

-- Paying the Ransom?: Law enforcement advises against paying the ransom, however, if you are considering it, you should hire a security company with specialized skills to help you.
-Additionally, paying the ransom or working out a settlement, is not going to remediate the vulnerabilities that the attackers exploited, so still ensure you have identified the initial access and patched the vulnerabilities.
+Law enforcement advises against paying the ransom, however, if you are considering it, you should hire a security company with specialized skills to help you.
+Additionally, paying the ransom or working out a settlement is not going to remediate the vulnerabilities that the attackers exploited, so still ensure you have identified the initial access and patched the vulnerabilities.